aura-automation/aura-automation.github.io/_posts/2013-07-30-aura-1-0-4-released.markdown

 categories: [release]
 ---

 Hey!
-After many months of hard work by Jekyll's contributors, we're excited to announce the first major release of the project in a long while. v1.0.0 is finally here!
-While the list of improvements
+After many months of hard work, I'm excited to announce the first major release of the project. v1.0.4 is finally here!